Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     ```

 #### Check firmware
 17. Verify that the correct firmware versions for node BIOS, node controller (nC), NIC mezzanine card (NMC), GPUs, and so on.
-    1. Review chapter 15 "Firmware Action Service (FAS)" in the _HPE Cray EX System Administration Guide 1.4 S-8001_ to perform a dry run using FAS to verify firmware versions.
+    1. Review [FAS Admin Procedures](../firmware/FAS_Admin_Procedures.md) to perform a dry run using FAS to verify firmware versions.

     2. If necessary update firmware with FAS.
-See section 15.1 "FAS Workflows" in the _HPE Cray EX System Administration Guide 1.4 S-8001_ for more information.
+See [Update Firmware with FAS](../firmware/Update_Firmware_with_FAS.md) for more information.
 #### Check DVS

 There should be a cray-cps pod (the broker), three cray-cps-etcd pods and their waiter, and at least one cray-cps-cm-pm pod.
 Usually there are two cray-cps-cm-pm pods, one on ncn-w002 and one on ncn-w003 and other worker nodes